projectatomic/atomic-site/source/docs/atomicapp.md

 atomicapp [--dry-run] build [TAG]
 ```

-Calls Docker build to package up the application and tags the resulting image.
+Calls 'docker build' to package up the application and tags the resulting image.

 ### Install and Run
 ```